stroiman/respect/README.md

  * "Finalize" DSL for building test suites.
  * Determine whether or not to allow mutation of `TestContext`.
  * Finalize assertion framework.
+ * Nicer test output when running.
+ * Nicer test output when assertions fail{...context, setups: e.
+ * Determine how to best store per-test data.
+Mutable context worked well in FSpect, but we don't have runtime type checking in Reason/Bucklescript.

 Although, I had learned from many mistakes when building FSpec, there are some problems that demand different solutions in Reason/Bucklescript.
 Async support